dayjiet/Project2CoffeeMachine/README.md

 5. The program will perform the specified action and return to the main menu for further interactions.

 ## Feedback
-During the development of the Simple Banking System project, I gained a deeper understanding of object-oriented programming (OOP) principles and strengthened my knowledge of Java programming.
-Through this project, I had the opportunity to apply OOP concepts such as classes, class methods, and attributes, which helped me organize the code and improve code reusability.
+Throughout the Coffee Machine project, I gained a deeper understanding of object-oriented programming (OOP) and its fundamental concepts, including classes, class methods, and attributes, while strengthening my Java skills.
+This project provided me with ample opportunities to practice working with methods, challenge myself with loops and conditions, and enhance my overall confidence with OOP.

-One of the main challenges I encountered was designing the structure of the banking system and implementing the necessary functionalities.
-I had to carefully plan the class hierarchy, ensuring that each class had clear responsibilities and that they interacted correctly.
-Additionally, I had to handle user input, validate it, and perform appropriate actions based on the user's choices.
+One of the main challenges I encountered was managing the inventory of the coffee machine and displaying notifications when certain ingredients ran out.
+To overcome this, I implemented appropriate logic to track the availability of products and prompt users when supplies were low.

-To overcome these difficulties, I broke down the problem into smaller tasks and implemented them incrementally.
-I used methods, loops, and conditional statements to handle different scenarios and ensure the system behaved as expected.
-Debugging and testing played a crucial role in identifying and resolving any issues that arose during development.

-Through this project, I not only improved my coding skills but also gained confidence in working with OOP concepts and Java.
-It provided me with a valuable opportunity to practice problem-solving, code organization, and logical thinking.

-Overall, the Simple Banking System project was a valuable learning experience, allowing me to apply my knowledge of OOP, practice implementing complex functionalities, and enhance my overall programming abilities.
+Additionally, implementing the functionality to collect money and dispense different types of coffee presented an interesting problem to solve.
+I successfully integrated payment processing and coffee selection mechanisms, ensuring a seamless user experience.

+Overall, this project was instrumental in improving my grasp of OOP principles and sharpening my programming skills in Java.
+It provided an engaging opportunity to simulate a coffee machine and further developed my proficiency in working with methods, loops, and conditions.
+I now feel more equipped to tackle complex programming tasks and apply OOP concepts in future projects.

 ## Contributing
 If you would like to contribute to the Coffee Machine project, please follow these guidelines: